owstack/btc-node/docs/services/bitcoind.md

 **Getting Block Information**

 It's possible to query blocks by both block hash and by height.
-Blocks are given as Node.js Buffers and can be parsed via Btccore:
+Blocks are given as Node.js Buffers and can be parsed via Btc:

 ```js
 var blockHeight = 0;